About me

 Teaching

 In Fall 2025 I am teaching STCS 6701: Probabilistic Models and Machine Learning.
 It is a doctoral course, joint in Statistics and Computer Science.
-See my earlier offerings to get a sense of the syllabus.
+See the course website for the syllabus and other information..

 STCS 6701 is open to all students at Columbia.
 If you are interested, please join the waiting list.
 We will admit students after the first week of the semester.
 Note we first give priority to PhD students and then admit masters and undergraduates.
 (In the past, there has been space for anyone who would like to take the course.)